tgh-apil/Reusable-N95-Respirator/README.md

 Orig: William Ng et al. https://www.anesthesia.utoronto.ca/faculty/william-ck-ng

-Last: 12 April 2020
+Last: 13 April 2020

 # Reusable-N95-Project (an APIL-CIGITI-Queen's-UofT collaborative)
-## Urgent design, testing, distribution, guideline in light of disrupted N95 supply to COVID-19 era Canada
+## Urgent design, testing, recommendation, dissemination of guidelines in light of disrupted N95 supply to COVID-19 era Canada
-Back-up stop-gap plan for N95 depletion in Ontario, Canada
+Investigate back-up stop-gap plan for N95 depletion in Ontario, Canada

 Reuse of N95 is preferred at this stage by decontamination (VPHP, UVGI, Heat).